Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 As you sail along the Grand Canal, you’ll see Venice’s famous palazzos.
 Not only are these palazzos handsome examples of Venetian architecture, inside they house some of Venice’s best art.

-The Palazzo Rezzonico museum is a shrine to 18th century Venetian artists, a period called the “Age of Decadence.”
+The Ca’ Rezzonico museum is a shrine to 18th century Venetian artists, a period called the “Age of Decadence.”
 It’s a beautiful and rare in situ museum, where the art on display was created specifically for the palazzo.
 You’ll find paintings and frescoed ceilings by Tiepolo, Longhi, Canaletto, Guardi, Molinari, and Lazzarini.

 Ca d’Oro is a jewel box museum housing an art collection gifted by Baron Franchetti.
 The most famous piece is the St. Sebastiano by Andrea Mantegna.

 There are also works by Titian, Gordon, Guardi, Van Eyck, and marble sculptures Giambologna and Bernini.
 The museum also boasts outstanding views of Venice from its first floor loggia.
+Click here to pre-book a ticket.

 Ca’ Pesaro is a spectacular 18th century Venetian palace in Venice’s Santa Croce area.
 It’s a hotspot for modern art lovers with a fabulous collection especially rich in Expressionism and Surrealism.